 However, with the growth of the financial world, corporations overshadowed family-owned businesses in the banking business.
 The corporations included merchant banking as one of their areas of interest, a characteristic that banks hold until today.

 Functions of Merchant Banks

 Merchant banks perform a number of functions, including the following:

 Large companies often employ the services of merchant banks in acquiring capital through the stock market.
 Equity underwriting is achieved by evaluating the amount of stock to be issued, the value of the business, the use of proceeds, and the timing of issuance of the new stock.
 Merchant banks handle all the necessary paperwork and liaison with the appropriate marketing division to advertise the stock.

 Merchant banks provide portfolio management services to institutional investors and other investors.
 They help in the management of securities to enhance the value of the underlying investment.
-Merchant banks may assist their clients in the purchase and sale of securities to help them attain their investment objectives.
+Merchant banks may assist their clients in purchasing and selling securities to help them attain their investment objectives.

 Investment banks, on the other hand, focus on underwriting and selling securities through initial public offerings (IPO) and share offerings.
-Unlike merchant banks that focus on small companies with potential for growth, investment’s bank clientele comprises large companies with enough resources to finance the sale of securities to the public.
+Unlike merchant banks that focus on small companies with potential for growth, an investment bank’s clientele comprises large companies with enough resources to finance the sale of securities to the public.
 Investment banks advise their clients on mergers and acquisitions, buyouts, and capital restructuring, among other services.

-Thank you for reading CFI’s guide to merchant banks.
-To further expand your financial knowledge, see the following CFI resources:
+Thank you for reading CFI’s guide to Merchant Banks.
+To keep advancing your career, the additional CFI resources below will be useful: